composewell/streamly/MAINTAINING.md

     * Make sure contributors to the release are listed in `credits/CONTRIBUTORS.md`.
+    * Bump the release version in `credits/CONTRIBUTORS.md`.
     * Make sure any third party code included in the release has been listed in `credits/COPYRIGHTS.md` and the license is added to the repo.
+    * Change the `Unreleased` section, if exists, at the top of `credits/COPYRIGHTS.md` to the new release version number.

 * _Update changelog & Version_: